sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/400 - configuration-settings/120 - fingerprint.md

 }
 ```

-This fingerprint tests that a document is a life insurance quote from Anyco by looking for three known key phrases, and preferentially runs the config only if it finds the phrases.
+This fingerprint tests that a document is a life insurance quote from Anyco by looking for three known key phrases.
+The config preferentially runs only if the fingerprint finds the phrases.

 As the previous example shows, a fingerprint consists of an array of tests, where each test is a string, a Match object, or array of Match objects.
 A test passes if all the matches defined for the test are found in the doc.
 For more information, see [Match object](doc:match-object).